 Skill Building for: Stress Management

-Activity 6: Positive Post-Its
+Activity 6: Write Positive Post-Its

-Have your students encourage each other by writing positive messages on sticky notes that promotes Mental Health awareness, such as “It gets better!”, and allow them to stick them on a designated bulletin board that every student can see when they come to school.
+Have your students encourage each other by writing positive messages on sticky notes that promote Mental Health awareness, such as “It gets better!”, and allow them to stick them on a designated bulletin board that every student can see when they come to school.
 The sticky notes will serve as a reminder that mental health should be discussed and that students themselves can take action to promote mental health awareness.

 Skill building for: Empathy, Writing